Anti-gay sign in religious leader’s yard sparks protest outside Bossier City church

 The protest was prompted by a Facebook post shared Friday by Lynda Slimer of Benton, who said she and her wife and two daughters came home that day to find a sign in her neighbor’s yard featuring the international ‘No’ symbol over the rainbow colors of the Gay Pride flag with “God forbids homosexuality, so should we” and Bible verses printed below.

-Slimer’s neighbor is Rex Cornwell, pastor of the Bossier Church of Christ.
+Slimer’s neighbor is Rex Cornwell, an evangelist of the Bossier Church of Christ.

-“Our safe space, our sanctuary from the world, our space that we have filled with love and peace and understanding.
-Our home where we raise our children to be tolerant and understanding and to love everyone like Jesus would.
-And this is the sign we come home to in the yard of the Pastor who lives across from us, whose church website states “Everyone is welcome”.

 Slimer notes that the yard sign seems to have been prompted by Cornwell’s realization that she and her wife are not roommates.